aces/Loris/modules/conflict_resolver/README.md

 ## Configurations

-The `DoubleDataEntryInstruments` setting determines whether or not a instrument gets flagged for conflicts.
+The `DoubleDataEntryInstruments` setting determines whether or not an instrument gets flagged for conflicts.
 This is not directly used by the module, but the base instrument class uses this to determine whether or not to populate the conflicts table upon data entry completion.